sparsick/iac-qa-talk/README.md

 ## Samples for Ansible
-The code samples `samples/ansible` are tested with Ansible 2.12.4  and Vagrant 2.2.19.
+The code samples `samples/ansible` are tested with Ansible Core 2.16.4  and Vagrant 2.4.1.

 Following test tools are used:
-- Ansible-lint 5.0.12
+- Ansible-lint 24.2.0
-- Testinfra 6.3.0
+- Testinfra 10.1.0

 ### Setup Test Infrastructure
 I prepare some Vagrantfiles for the setup of the test infrastructure if necessary.